-The only country where the yellow fever vaccine is required is in Bolivia – and it’s only demanded for high-risk areas: Chuquisaca, La Paz, Cochabamba, Tarija, Santa Cruz, Beni & Pando.
+The only country where the yellow fever vaccine is required is in Bolivia – and it’s only demanded in high-risk areas: Chuquisaca, La Paz, Cochabamba, Tarija, Santa Cruz, Beni & Pando.

 Neither Chile, Argentina, Uruguay nor Brazil requires any other vaccines.

-*If you are interested in getting Travel Insurance, Say Hueque has a really good agreement with World Nomads, a Travel & Medical Insurance Company very well known worldwide.
-Please check this link on World Nomads webpage to get a free quotation and let us know if you have any question.
+*If you are interested in getting Travel Insurance, Say Hueque has an agreement with World Nomads, a travel & medical Insurance company very well known worldwide.
+Please check this link on World Nomads webpage to get a free quotation and let us know if you have any questions.

-South America is located in the south hemisphere.
+South America is located in the southern hemisphere.
 For that reason, our seasons are:

 – Summer: December 21st to March 20th